- About the courses:

 Why would I choose Data Science rather than MathStat, MORSE, Mathematics or Computer Science?

-Data Science at Warwick exploits the strength and well-established, high reputations of those other degree courses, to provide a blend of study and training that is uniquely tailored to the burgeoning needs of employers of data scientists, as well as to the interests and aptitudes of mathematically able students who are keen to engage with solving real-world problems.
-It is perfectly possible to secure a graduate job as a data scientist without having taken the Data Science degree: any of the other courses mentioned here would also be very attractive to the same employers.
-But Data Science is the only one of these courses to provide systematically the combination of mathematical, statistical and computing expertise that is so much in demand at present (and for the foreseeable future!)
+Data Science at Warwick exploits the strength and high reputation of those other well-established courses.
+It provides a blend of study and training that is not only uniquely tailored to the increasingly high-demand from employers for data scientists, but also to the interests and aptitudes of mathematically able students who are keen to engage with solving real-world challenges in a data-driven manner.
+It is perfectly possible to secure a graduate job as a data scientist without having taken one of our Data Science courses: any of the other courses mentioned here would also be very attractive to the same employers.
+But our Data Science courses are the only ones of these courses to provide systematically the combination of mathematical, statistical and computing expertise that is so much in demand at present, and that demand will keep increasing in the foreseeable future.

 Will employers know about Data Science?

 Certainly!
-The demand for data scientists is currently insatiable in just about every area of industry, commerce, finance, science, government, etc. Graduates of Warwick's Data Science degree course will be specialists, trained to an exceptionally high level in both Computer Science and Statistics, a combination of knowledge and skills that is both massively in demand and in very short supply.
+The demand for data scientists is currently insatiable in just about every area of the industry, technology, commerce, finance, science, government, and academic research.
+Graduates of Warwick's Data Science courses will be specialists, trained to an exceptionally high level in both statistics and computer science.
+They will graduate with a unique combination of knowledge and skills that is both massively in demand and in very short supply.

-Will BSc Data Science be recognised by leading graduate schools?
+Will the Data Science courses be recognised by leading graduate schools?

 Yes.
-The core elements, Computer Science and Statistics, are two of Warwick's strengths and are recognised as such worldwide.
+The core elements, statistics and computer science, are two of Warwick's strengths and are recognised as such worldwide.
 Their combination is reflected increasingly in MSc and PhD programmes at leading universities.
-This results in a very wide array of possibilities for further study.
+The training we provide opens up a very wide array of possibilities for further study.

 Is it possible to take an intercalated year?

 Yes.
 Many students have enjoyed this option.
 If you opt for an intercalated year it takes place after your second year, so when you come back you will be in your final year at Warwick.
-The benefits of spending an intercalated year in industry include the opportunity to gather in-depth experience which helps in making decisions about later career choices and provides the opportunity to build up contacts and open doors for finding a job after graduation.
+The benefits of spending an intercalated year in industry provides you with the opportunity i) to gather in-depth experience which helps in making decisions about later career choices, and ii) to build up contacts and open doors for finding a job after graduation.
 The Careers Office offers support in planning such a year.
-Spending a year at an overseas university provides a unique opportunity to get to know a different education system and to widen your horizons by living in a different culture and acquiring a foreign language.
+Alternatively, spending a year at an overseas university provides a unique opportunity to get to know a different education system and to widen your horizons by living in a different culture and acquiring a foreign language.
 ERASMUS, a European Union educational scheme, supports Warwick students to participate in such a program; for more information see here.

-Is this a single honours course, or joint honours?
+Are the Data Science courses single honours or joint honours?

-Data Science at Warwick is a coherent, single honours degree programme, organised jointly by the Department of Computer Science and the Department of Statistics.
+The Data Science courses at Warwick are coherent, single honours degree programmes, organised jointly by the Department of Statistics and the Department of Computer Science.